-Cases of CDI are apportioned as either hospital onset or community onset.
-Patients that develop the infection on or after day four of admission (admission date is day 'one') are categorised as hospital onset (previously known as trust apportioned).
-University Hospitals of Derby and Burton NHS Foundation Trust, Chesterfield Royal Hospital NHS Foundation Trust, Nottingham University Hospitals NHS Foundation Trust and Sherwood Forest Hospitals NHS Foundation Trust have all remained under objective during 2018/19.
+Cases of CDI are now assigned as either hospital onset or community onset.
+Patients identified as having the infection on day 4 or later following hospital admission (admission date being day one) are attributed as hospital onset, previously known as Trust assigned.
+Acute providers also have individual objectives set by NHS England.
+At the end of 2018/19, University Hospitals of Derby and Burton NHS Foundation Trust, Chesterfield Royal Hospital NHS Foundation Trust, Nottingham

+University Hospitals NHS Foundation Trust and Sherwood Forest Hospitals NHS Foundation Trust are all below their annual objectives.